ricardopss/capstoneIBM/README.md

-# ibmcapstone
+# Advanced Data Science Capstone
-This is the repositroy for the IBMs capstone project as a requirement for the Advanced Data Science with IBM Specialization.
+This is the repository for the IBMs capstone project as a requirement for the _Advanced Data Science with IBM Specialization_.